ECOFIN

 Popular abbreviation for the Council of Economic and Financial Affairs Ministers that also governs the Economic and Monetary Union.

-The EU Constitution proposes a more formal role for the ECOFIN ministers from Eurozone countries.
-According to a special protocol on the Euro-Group, an informal Euro-club will be established with a president elected for 2½ years and unified representation in international financial institutions and conferences.
+The Lisbon Treaty provides for a more formal role for the ECOFIN ministers from the Eurozone countries.
+According to a special protocol on the Euro-Group, an informal Euro-club has been established with a president elected for 2½ years and unified representation in international financial institutions.

-In the EU of 27 countries, less than half are still Euroland-members, although all the new member states are committed in their accession treaties to join the Euro eventually.
+In the EU of 28 countries, by 2014 18 were Euro-members, although all the new member states are committed in their accession treaties to join the Euro when they fulfil the criteria.

 Links